lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

     // do stuff
 }
 ```
 To make use of the `Jackson2JsonDecoder` defined in the configuration, the `ExchangeStrategies` of the `WebClient` must be specified.
-Unfortunately, the `ExchangeStrategies` are not written to pick up the `Jackson2JsonDecoder` that we already created.
-I was hoping that this sort of configuration would work by default but oh well.
+Unfortunately, the `ExchangeStrategies` class is not written to pick up the `Jackson2JsonDecoder` that we already created.
+I was hoping that this sort of configuration would work by default, but oh well.
 To add the `ExchangeStrategies` the `WebClient` builder must be used.
 Once that is done, we are finally there.
 All serialisation to package up the response and the deserialisation to use it from the client is complete.

 That sums up all the Spring related code that I wish to go over in this post.